organisciak/dissertation/document/1_intro.md

 When a person tags a photograph with a free-text label or a worker classifies the sentiment of an opinionated tweet, they are interpreting the content.
 As @neuendorf_content_2002 notes, "objectivity is a much tougher criterion to achieve with latent than with manifest variables".

-## Definitions
+## Key concepts

 Before proceeding, the terminology of this study should be established.
 As this work spans multiple domains, and makes reference to recently introduced concepts, it is important to establish a shared understanding of language within these pages.

-Note that the treatment here is cursory; a more in-depth look can be found in the literature review.
+Note that the treatment here is cursory; a more in-depth look is available in chapters 2 and 3.

-### Descriptive crowdsourcing
-This paper focuses on crowdsourcing for descriptive metadata.
+\newthought{Descriptive crowdsourcing} is a shorthand that used in this study to refer to crowdsourcing of descriptive metadata.

 The distinction here is that the human contributions are reactive.
 There is an information object that already exists, and crowdsourcing workers add information about it.